ChameleonFramework/Chameleon/README.md

    - `nukkit`
    - `sponge`
    - `velocity`
+ - `chamleleon-example` - An example project for Chameleon.

 ### Annotation-based platform class generator
 `chameleon-annotations` can be used to automatically generate the main classes that each platform requires in-order to load the plugin then start Chameleon.